 Name of city, town or village for which tax was withheld - Local tax, earnings and name of locality.

-- Terminated Employees: All terminated employees regardless of consent will no longer be able to access the electronic W-2.
-A paper W-2 will be sent to all terminated employees.
+- Terminated Employees: All terminated employees will receive a paper W-2 mailed to the address on their employee record.
 Terminated employees can contact HR at (614) 247-myHR(6947) or HRConnection@osu.edu for instructions on updating personal information.

 - Updating Information for Active Employees: It is the employee’s responsibility to notify Human Resources of any changes to personal information such as social security number or name by submitting a Change of Record form.
 Address changes must be made via Workday.